ethannicholas/Frost/docs/bareCode.md

 Bare Code
 =========

-Normally, all Panda code is contained inside of [classes](classes.html).
+Normally, all Frost code is contained inside of [classes](classes.html).
 A single file in your program, however, may consist of "bare code" which is not part of a class:

     def random := Random.default()